gis-support/qgis-location-lab-plugin/README.md

-# Location Lab QGIS plugin
+# Location Lab plugins
-Location Lab QGIS plugin is a toolbox that allows you to conduct location intelligence analyses in QGIS environment.
+Location Lab is a toolbox that allows you to conduct location intelligence analyses in a QGIS environment.

 ### Module Catchments
-Allows to generate catchments areas using third-party API's (HERE and Skobbler for now).
+Allows to generate catchment areas using third-party APIs (HERE and Skobbler for now).
 Visit [Plugin Homepage](http://gis-support.com/location-lab-qgis-plugin/) for more info.